How to Reduce Divorce Attorney Fees: The Preparation Advantage

 Some costs are driven by the case, not the client.
 An adversarial opposing attorney who refuses to engage in good-faith discovery will generate motion practice regardless of how organized your documents are.
 A case with genuinely complex assets (a business valuation dispute, significant hidden asset concerns, a high-conflict custody dynamic) requires attorney time that preparation can reduce but not eliminate.
 A counterparty who litigates every issue to the end produces costs no amount of preparation can prevent.

 Preparation also doesn't fix a billing problem if one exists.
-If you are doing everything right (organized documents, written meeting updates, batched questions, appropriate professional delegation) and bills continue to be higher than expected, the issue may be in the billing itself rather than in your preparation.
-How to Read Your Divorce Attorney's Bill covers what to look for and how to raise a concern when something doesn't add up.
+If you are doing everything right and bills continue to be higher than expected, the issue may be in the billing itself rather than in your preparation.
+How to Read Your Divorce Attorney's Bill covers what to look for and how to raise a concern.

 What preparation does is eliminate the costs within your control.
 The time spent organizing facts you could have organized.
 The meeting minutes consumed by verbal narration that could have been written.
 The motion practice generated by incomplete document production.
-The attorney hours spent on support that belongs elsewhere.
 These are real costs, and they are preventable.